ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    NEMSIO
       A binary format for atmospheric model output from :term:`NCEP`'s Global Forecast System (GFS).

+   netCDF
+      NetCDF (Network Common Data Form) is a file format and community standard for storing multidimensional scientific data.
+It includes a set of software libraries and machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data (see https://www.unidata.ucar.edu/software/netcdf/).

    NUOPC
       The `National Unified Operational Prediction Capability <https://earthsystemmodeling.org/nuopc/>`__ Layer "defines conventions and a set of generic components for building coupled models using the Earth System Modeling Framework (:term:`ESMF`)."